sebw/blog-old.wains.be/2019/2019-01-13-traefik-letsencrypt.md

 Then start any container (for example called `blah`), and make sure they have a label `traefik.enable=true`.

-After a couple of second, the `acme.json` should get updated.
-You can now go to `https://blah.example.org`.
+It should take a couple of seconds only for the certificate to get generated.
+The timestamp of `acme.json` is a good indicator.
+You should now be able to surf on `https://blah.example.org` with a valid certificate.

-If your container exposes a port other than `80` or `443`, then you should pass another label `traefik.port=444`.
+If your container exposes a port other than `80`, then you should pass the label `traefik.port`.

+Example: `docker run -d --name whoami -l traefik.port=8000 -t jwilder/whoami`

-Also if your container runs the service on TLS, pass `traefik.protocol=https`.
+For containers exposing their service on TLS, pass the label `traefik.protocol=https`.

 All options are documented here: